percona/percona-postgresql-operator/source/backups.rst

 Operator along with creating a new PostgreSQL cluster to facilitate the usage of the pgBackRest features in it.

-The Operator usually stores PostgreSQL backups on `Amazon S3 or S3-compatible storage <https://en.wikipedia.org/wiki/Amazon_S3#S3_API_and_competing_services>`_ outside the Kubernetes cluster.
-But storing backups on `Persistent Volume <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_ attached to the pgBackRest Pod is also possible.
+The Operator can store PostgreSQL backups on Amazon S3, `any S3-compatible storage <https://en.wikipedia.org/wiki/Amazon_S3#S3_API_and_competing_services>`_ and `Google Cloud Storage <https://cloud.google.com/storage>`_ outside the Kubernetes cluster.
+Storing backups on `Persistent Volume <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_ attached to the pgBackRest Pod is also possible.
 At PostgreSQL cluster creation time, you can specify a specific Storage Class for the pgBackRest repository.
-Additionally, you can also specify the type of the pgBackRest repository that can be used, including:
+Additionally, you can also specify the type of the pgBackRest repository that can be used in the ``backup.storageTypes`` option:

 * ``local``: Uses the storage that is provided by the Kubernetes cluster’s Storage Class that you select,